Mondkatjes Mondkatjes logo text Stay safe, stay cute.

 View

-Face mask requirement and measures against coronavirus in the Netherlands - November 2024
+Face mask requirement and measures against coronavirus in the Netherlands - December 2024

 This blog by Mondkatjes gives you thorough information about the corona measures in the Netherlands; read on to be up to date on where to wear a face mask.